tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 : This event will be triggered once the WriteRange method has finished executing and the range on the spreadsheet has been updated.

 {:id="GoogleSheets.FinishedWriteRow"} FinishedWriteRow()
-: This event will be triggered once the WriteRow method has finished executing and the values on the spreadsheet have been updated.
+: The callback event for the [`WriteRow`](#GoogleSheets.WriteRow) block, called once the values on the table have been updated.

 {:id="GoogleSheets.GotCellData"} GotCellData(*cellData*{:.text})
 : After calling the ReadCell method, the data in the cell will be stored as text in `cellData`.